changetocoding/CSharpTraining/Lesson01_Linq.md

 			new Person("Gail","Dawson", 19 ),
 		};

-		//write linq statement for the people with last name that starts with the letter D
+		//1. write linq statement for the people with last name that starts with the letter D
+		//Console.WriteLine("Number of people who's last name starts with the letter D " + people1.Count());

-		//write linq statement for all the people who are have the surname Thompson and Baker.
+		//2. write linq statement for all the people who are have the surname Thompson and Baker.
 Write all the first names to the console

-		//Console.WriteLine("Number of people who's last name starts with the letter D " + people1.Count());
+		//3. write linq to convert the list of people to a dictionary keyed by first name

-		//Write linq statement for first Person Older Than 40 In Descending Alphabetical Order By First Name
+		// 4.
+Write linq statement for first Person Older Than 40 In Descending Alphabetical Order By First Name
-		//var person2 = people ;

 		//Console.WriteLine("First Person Older Than 40 in Descending Order by First Name " + person2.ToString());

-    // write a linq statement that finds all the people who are part of a family. (aka there is at least one other person with the same surname.
-This will involve using more than linq
+    //5. write a linq statement that finds all the people who are part of a family. (aka there is at least one other person with the same surname.

+                //6.
+Write a linq statement that finds which of the following numbers are multiples of 4 or 6 List<int> mixedNumbers = new List<int>()
+            {
+                15, 8, 21, 24, 32, 13, 30, 12, 7, 54, 48, 4, 49, 96
+            };

+            // 7.
+How much money have we made?
+            List<double> purchases = new List<double>()
+            {
+                2340.29, 745.31, 21.76, 34.03, 4786.45, 879.45, 9442.85, 2454.63, 45.65
+            };

 	public class Person
 	{